What should you know before buying stock in Novavax Inc. (NVAX)

 Sponsored

-The stock witnessed a -27.80% gain in the last 1 month and extending the period to 3 months gives it a -36.76%, and is 1.47% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.86% over the week and 11.60% over the month.
+The stock witnessed a 11.92% gain in the last 1 month and extending the period to 3 months gives it a -35.58%, and is -2.12% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.84% over the week and 9.84% over the month.

 Novavax Inc. (NVAX) Analyst Forecasts